FOREX-Dollar recovers as China steadies yuan, trade data boosts Aussie

 “It is hardly surprising that safe haven currencies like the yen are under pressure.
 However, it is questionable how long this risk appetite will last,” said Lutz Karpowitz, currency strategist at Commerzbank.

-Both the safe-haven yen and the low-yielding euro tend to gain at times of market stress because these currencies are often used to fund investment in risk assets, and consequently rise back up when there is a retreat from those assets.
+Both the safe-haven yen and the low-yielding euro tend to gain at times of market stress because these currencies are often used as funding currencies for investment in risk assets, and consequently rise when there is a retreat from those assets.

 Traders attributed the improved sentiment in global markets to Chinese data that showed exports and imports in December were both better than expectations.

-The Australian dollar, often used as proxy for China because of Australia’s reliance on Chinese demand for raw materials, rose 0.6 percent to $0.7022, edging back from Monday’s four-month low of $0.6927.
+All of this was good news for the Australian dollar, often used as proxy for China because of Australia’s reliance on Chinese demand for raw materials.
+It jumped 0.7 percent to $0.7032, edging back from Monday’s four-month low of $0.6927.

 While Beijing appears to have stabilised the yuan for now, analysts say its long-term policy outlook remains unclear.
 Hence volatility in currency markets was likely to stay.